BigelowLab/fvcom/README.md

 ### Background

 [FVCOM](http://fvcom.smast.umassd.edu/fvcom/) produces ocean circulation models on an irregular mesh.
-Here is the [user manual](http://fvcom.smast.umassd.edu/wp-content/uploads/2013/11/MITSG_12-25.pdf) which looks like a good cure for being bored!
+Here is the [user manual](http://fvcom.smast.umassd.edu/wp-content/uploads/2013/11/MITSG_12-25.pdf).

 As an example, [NECOFS](http://fvcom.smast.umassd.edu/necofs/) leverages this mesh to deliver models for the Gulf of Maine, Mass coastal waters and a small number